level-128/timed-homework/README.md

     this purpose could remain proprietary or limit rights.

 ## compile:
-In University of Nottingham Ningbo, coursework are evaluating on an CentOS 7 server running GCC 9.x.
+In University of Nottingham Ningbo, courseworks are evaluated on an CentOS 7 server running GCC 9.x.
 The program should compile with no warnings and errors with following params:

     gcc -std=c99 -lm –Wall -g -fsanitize=leak FoodOrderMgntSystem.c -o FoodOrderMgntSystem